natalieMillman/salesforce-service/README.md

 # Dropwizard Salesforce Microservice

+## Disclaimer

+This project is a work in progress.
+Currently, the software can connect to Salesforce; however, it currently is unable to connect to the event bus.

 ## Overview

 This Git repository contains a Dropwizard microservice written in Java.
 This microservice serves as a bridge between your application and Salesforce, allowing you to interact with Salesforce data and services programmatically.